wootencl/apidocs-v4/source/includes/_enrollment.md

 -------- | ----------- | -----------
 /enrollment/ | POST | Submit a benefits enrollment request to the specified trading partner

-The Enrollment Endpoint accepts the following parameters:
+The Enrollment endpoint accepts the following parameters:

 Argument | Description
 -------- | -----------